Easter Parade (1948)

 Hannah: Wrong number.

-Or the ending, after Hannah and Don have had a falling-out.
-Johnny comes to Hannah's hotel room, where she's distraught and not wearing any makeup after a sleepless night.
-Vulnerable Judy is quite believable, and so it is very enjoyable when Hannah takes Johnny's advice to approach Don directly.
-One can root for take-charge Judy who sends a topcoat, top hat, and a bunny to the unsuspecting Fred.
-His valet Sam gets distracted with the "what a cute bunny!" and Don opens the door to find Hannah very pretty in white and feigning exasperation that he'd forgotten their date for the Parade.
-"Aren't you ready yet?
-Just like a man," she says and then launches into Easter Parade, swapping the male and female roles in the song ("I could write a sonnet about your Easter bonnet / And of the guy [girl] I'm taking to the Easter parade").
+In am MGM musical, pathos is the setup for a happy ending.
+After Hannah and Don have had a falling-out.
+Johnny comes to Hannah's hotel room, finding her distraught and without makeup on after a sleepless night.
+When Judy is vulnerable, she is very vulnerable.
+Johnny's advises Hannah to take charge, and she does, sending Don a topcoat, top hat, and "what a cute bunny!"
+Don opens the door to find Hannah resplendent in white, self-assuredly feigning exasperation that he'd forgotten their date for the Parade.
+With the gender roles reversed, she remarks "Aren't you ready yet?
+Just like a man" and then launches into Easter Parade. ("I could write a sonnet about your Easter bonnet / And of the guy [girl] I'm taking to the Easter parade").

 The musical numbers are well-complemented by the meticulous camerawork.
-Cuts are extremely infrequent; six total in the Drum Crazy number, which exceeds four minutes.
-Considering that most cuts are to switch from closeups to wide shots rather than for effect, we're practically watching the performers live, and they are such professionals that it's a joy to behold.
-When Judy is stumbling around in the amusingly bad first Juanita/Hewes performance, she has to miss the rhythm and hits the cues exactly so Fred can "correct" her.
-Fred's slow-motion dance in Stepping' Out with My Baby did seem a bit contrived, but the bluescreen work is above average for the era and matte lines are fairly minimal.
+Cuts come extremely infrequently; the four Drum Crazy number has a mere six.
+We're practically watching the performers live, and it’s a joy to behold such consummate professionals.
+When Judy is stumbling around in the first Juanita/Hewes performance, she has to miss the rhythm and hits the cues exactly so that Fred can "correct" her.
+Fred's slow-motion dance in Stepping' Out with My Baby did feel a bit contrived, but the bluescreen work is of above average quality for the era and matte lines are fairly minimal.

-The film is filled with little touches.
-Jules Munchin has a hilarious turn as the chief waiter at a restaurant who turns peevish when his customers act out their own dramas and leave him with an empty table, and puts on a tearful performance when explaining the freshness of the onions in the house salad.
-Nadine's maid Ellie attends a rousing Hannah/Hewes performance and telephones a report about how awful it is, then scurries off to watch the next number.
-Peter Lawford tries his best American accent for Johnny, coming across as an American affecting a British accent, which suits the aimless upper-class Johnathan Harrow III quite well (though the British accent disappears completely when he sings).
-And when Don comes to Hannah's place for a candlelit dinner and hurts her feelings by talking about a new number, she says twice in one outburst that he isn't even a human being but just a pair of dancing shoes, and he responds, "You said that."
-In that same scene, "What color are my eyes?" is a nicely pointed question from Hannah.
-And then the bartender, who muses to Don with a faraway look, "Well, no man is an island.
-Every man is a piece of the continent, a part of the main."
+The little touches also contribute greatly to the film.
+Jules Munchin has a hilarious turn as the chief waiter at a restaurant, who puts on a tearful performance when explaining the freshness of the onions in the house salad.
+Nadine's maid Ellie attends a rousing Hannah/Hewes performance and telephones a report about how awful it is, then scurries off so that she can catch the next number.
+When Don comes to Hannah's place for a candlelit dinner, he hurts her feelings by talking about nothing but a new number.
+Hannah says – twice in one outburst -- that he isn't even a human being, but just a pair of dancing shoes, and he responds nonchalantly, "You said that."
+In that same scene, Hannah asks a pointed question: "What color are my eyes?"

-And if the plot is similar to other musicals (A tale about performers?
-Great excuse to insert numbers that don't fit into the plot!), or some developments are a bit implausible (How did Fred manage to take a ring with him when he wasn't even expecting her to show up?), well, "That's Entertainment!"
+A musical about showpeople is a great excuse to insert random musical numbers, because they can fit anywhere.
+If the plot is similar to other musicals, or some developments are implausible (How did Fred manage to take a ring with him when he wasn't even expecting her to show up?), well, "That's Entertainment!"
 Enjoy the songs, the dances, the costumes, and the color.
-It's perfectly delightful and happy.
+It's a perfectly delightful and happy film that’ll always be there when you need cheering up.

 Technical

-The Warners DVD is simply swell, having been transferred in the ultra-resolution process.
-The original Technicolor negatives were scanned in at 4K, digitally cleaned up and the colors re-registered.
-So it's bright and colorful, with very little grain, and no color fringing at all.
-A few isolated shots look just a tad too saturated, not quite as garish as early Eastmancolor but not as good as the rest of the film.
-These were probably opticals or replacement sections for damage in the original negative, and total only a minute or two of the 103-minute film.
+The Warner Brothers DVD is simply swell.
+In their ultra-resolution process, the original three-strip Technicolor negatives were scanned in at 4K, and then digital technology was used to clean them up and re-register the three colors to each other.
+The result is bright and colorful, with very little grain, and no color fringing at all.
+A few isolated shots look just a tad too saturated; these were probably opticals or replacement footage for damaged portions of the original negative.

-The monaural audio track is similarly noteworthy.
-Every time I watch an MGM musical from the Golden Era, I'm reminded of how well the musical numbers blend in with the dialog — a result of the controlled studio environment in which they were shot.
-Later musicals of the 1960s and 1970s, with more location shooting, would often combine high-quality prerecorded-songs with muffled, hissy dialog in a rather annoying manner.
+Every time I watch an MGM musical from the Golden Era, I find it remarkable how well the musical numbers match up with the dialog — a result of the controlled studio environment in which they were shot.
+Later musicals of the 1960s and 1970s, with more location shooting, would often combine high-quality prerecorded-songs with muffled, hissy dialog.
 But here in 1948, the seamless interaction of dialog and music is very much enhanced by the consistently crisp audio.